Commission Agreement Template, Free Download 2026

 Your business uses a draw against commission structure and needs to document the draw amount, recovery terms, and what happens to unrecovered draws upon termination of the salesperson's employment.

 You are onboarding independent sales agents who operate in defined territories and need an agreement that addresses exclusivity, lead ownership, commission disputes, and the treatment of commissions on deals in the pipeline at the time of termination.
+Pair this with a non-solicitation agreement to protect client relationships if the agent departs.

 What Should a Commission Agreement Include?